Alekhya152005/Sara-Python-Voice-Assistant/README.md

 # Sara - Python Voice Assistant

-Sara is a simple Python-based voice assistant that listens to voice commands, recognizes speech, and responds using text-to-speech.
+Sara is a simple Python-based voice assistant that listens to voice commands, understands them using speech recognition, and responds using text-to-speech.

 ## Features

+* Voice-based interaction
-* Voice command recognition
+* Speech recognition
-* Voice responses using text-to-speech
+* Text-to-speech responses
-* Play videos on YouTube
+* Play YouTube videos or songs
 * Tell the current time
 * Tell the current date
 * Open Google
-* Respond to greetings
+* Basic greetings and conversations
-* Answer basic conversational questions
-* Exit with a "bye" command
+* Voice command to exit the assistant

 ## Technologies Used